The Basilica

 formerly Zambeccari

-Chapel of Reliquie
+Chapel of the Relics

-Once a sacristy, this room was converted into a chapel for the Zambeccari family in 1746.
-On the altar, a niche holds a large number of relics in carved and gilded wooden reliquaries, mostly dating back to the 17th and 18th centuries.
+On the altar, a niche preserves a large number of relics in carved and gilded wooden reliquaries, mostly dating from the 17th and 18th centuries.

-owned by the Fabbriceria
+belonging to the Fabbriceria

-Chapel of San Bernardino
+Chapel of Saint Bernardino

 The chapel is fronted by a transenna made in 1909 based on a design by Achille Casanova.
 In the same year, the 18th-century altarpiece and the wooden statue of Saint Bernardino (unknown artist from the 15th century) were placed here.

-Chapel of Santa Barbara
+Chapel of Saint Barbara

-formerly Barbazzi, then Manzoli, finally Zucchini
+formerly Barbazzi, then Manzoli, and finally Zucchini

 formerly Ranuzzi, then Malvezzi

-Chapel of San Rocco
+Chapel of Saint Roch

 The altarpiece depicts Saint Roch with the dog and the patron (possibly Fabrizio da Milano).
 The canvas was painted in 1527 by Francesco Mazzola, known as il ‘Parmigianino’.